avapolzin/avapolzin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a PhD candidate in Astronomy and Astrophysics at the University of Chicago, where I am co-advised by Andrey Kravtsov and Hsiao-Wen Chen.
+I recently defended my PhD in Astronomy and Astrophysics at the University of Chicago, where I was co-advised by Andrey Kravtsov and Hsiao-Wen Chen.
 My research focuses broadly on galaxy evolution and more specifically on star formation and the baryon cycle in low mass, low metallicity galaxies.

 In September 2026, I will start as a Dunlap Fellow at the University of Toronto.